RULES FOR THE BT THREE PEAKS

 d) Failure to comply with the rules to the satisfaction of the organisers.

 11 Cut off times will be 1330 at Ribblehead and 1545 at the Hill Inn.
 Competitors arriving after these times will be withdrawn from the event.
-In the event of severe weather conditions, the organisers reserve the right to abandon the competition.
+In the event of severe weather conditions, the organisers reserve the right to abandon the competition (as in 2017 Rain Storm).

 12 Competitors are requested to assemble quietly.
 Please observe the country code and maintain good relations with the local residents.
 Please do not arrive before mid-day on Friday the 9th June if camping on the playing field and try to arrive before 11.00pm so as not to disturb the village.